1 taken to hospital after stabbing near Kings Island - NewsBreak

 MASON, Ohio (WDTN) — One person was stabbed at Camp Cedar near Kings Island late Saturday night.

-The sheriff’s office reported that a fight broke out with around 20 people at the camp.Detached garage catches fire in Dayton, no injuries

-The victim was cut by an unknown object and was transported to the hospital, however, their condition is unknown at this time.
+The victim was transported to the hospital, however, their condition is unknown at this time.

-Simpson reported that one man is in custody in relation to the incident.